-LBEN works in the research field that can be termed single molecule biophysics.
-We develop techniques and methodologies based on optical imaging, biosensing and single molecule manipulation with the aim to monitor the behavior of individual biological molecules and complexes in vitro and in live cells.
-Our current research is focused on three major directions:
+LBEN works in the research field that can be termed single-molecule biophysics.
+We develop techniques and methodologies based on optical imaging, biosensing, and single-molecule manipulation with the aim to monitor the behavior of individual biological molecules and complexes in vitro and in live cells.
+Our current research is focused on four major directions:

-(iii) Studying how biomolecules function, especially how proteins and nucleic acids interact, using force-based manipulation single-molecule techniques: optical tweezers (OT), optical wrench system (OW), Anti- Brownian Electrokinetic (ABEL) trap and combination of nanopore/nanocapillaries with OT.
+(iii) Single-molecule spectroscopy -manipulation Studying how biomolecules function, especially how proteins and nucleic acids interact, using force-based manipulation single-molecule techniques: optical tweezers (OT), optical wrench system (OW), Anti- Brownian Electrokinetic (ABEL) trap and combination of nanopore/nanocapillaries with OT.

 (iv) Large-area, wafer-scale growth– In collaboration with LANES we develop solutions for large-area, wafer-scale growth of electronics-grade 2D semiconductors such as MoS2 and related transition metal dichalcogenides (TMDCs).